 - damages, defaces or removes any Retreat Center property;

 - fails to comply with the rules and guidelines of the Retreat Center;

 - disturbs other people and/or unoccupied buildings during your stay; and

 - brings cigarettes, alcohol or drugs on property.

 A permission letter is required for individual and church retreats in order to take the blessing of staying overnight at the Abbey.
-Please note that the registration will not be complete except if you have a permission letter from the individual’s Confessor Father or the Church Priest sponsoring the overnight retreat at the Abbey.
+Once you submit your registration, a permission letter will be sent automatically to your father of confession via email.
+Please note that the registration will not be complete except if the individual’s Confessor Father or the Church Priest sponsoring the overnight retreat at the Abbey has approved your retreat.
 Please refer to the appropriate registration page to view the requirements.

 Female retreatants are allowed to stay for an overnight retreat at the Abbey only when accompanied for the whole duration of their stay by